-It was 51 years ago, but I remember the day quite well.
+It was more than 50 years ago, but I remember the day quite well.
 We were on the firing line at Maxwell Air Force Base for our introduction to the .38-caliber revolver.
-Each of the 20 or so men in my flight were given a 6-inch-barreled S&W K-38, two 50-round boxes of 130-grain .38 Special FMJ ammunition and a pair of large, blue, plastic earmuffs.
+Each of the 20 or so men in my flight was given a 6-inch-barreled S&W K-38, two 50-round boxes of 130-grain .38 Special FMJ ammunition, and a pair of large, blue, plastic earmuffs.
 Our tac officer told us that using the earmuffs was optional.
 On the one hand, he said that battle was noisy, and there was reason to get used to firing under the extra stress of gunfire.
 On the other, he said we just might want to protect our ears.
 The choice was up to us.
 I thought I’d better get used to the noise, so I left the earmuffs on the bench.
-My ears rang for two days, and I never shot again without hearing protection.
+My ears rang for two days, and I never shot again without hearing protection and I stand behind the use of electronic hearing protection most of all.

 Shooting without hearing protection damages hearing by creating increased air pressure on the ear drums.
 Excessive noise causes the drums and attached bones in the middle ear to vibrate violently.
 This vibration is transferred to the liquid-filled inner ear, and when the sound level is over 85 decibels, inner ear fluid pressure is sufficiently high to initiate damage to small inner-ear hair cells that convert vibrations into the electrical impulses that register as sound in the brain.
 As more of these cells suffer permanent damage and eventually die, your ability to hear is reduced.
 Once the cells are gone, they’re gone for good.